-Complaints that involve the Assistant Provost or Vice President to whom the complaint would be referred shall instead be directed to the Provost.
-Complaints concerning the Provost shall be directed to the President.
-Complaints involving the President shall be referred directly to a Complaint Committee (see Step 4).
+Complaints involving an Assistant Provost or Vice President shall be referred to the Provost.
+Complaints involving the Provost shall be referred directly to the President.
+Complaints involving the President shall be referred directly to the Board of Trustees.

 STEP 3: ADMINISTRATIVE RESOLUTION